Men's Therapy in Seattle, WA

 We work with clients navigating a wide range of concerns, including:

 We take a holistic, affirming approach grounded in an understanding of how attachment forms, how intuition gets quieted, and how masculinity norms can cut men off from the emotional tools they need most.
-We teach skills to express needs, regulate emotions, and show up with care, presence, and consent.
+We help you build skills to express needs, regulate emotions, and show up with care, presence, and consent.

 Depending on your goals, your therapist may draw from: